mirko-sommer/homeassistant-rnv/README.md

 # Home Assistant Rhein-Neckar-Verkehr (RNV) Integration

-This custom integration adds support for real-time public transport departures from **Rhein-Neckar-Verkehr (RNV)** to Home Assistant, using the official [RNV OpenData GraphQL API](https://www.opendata-oepnv.de/ht/de/organisation/verkehrsunternehmen/rnv/openrnv/start).
+This custom hacs-default integration adds support for real-time public transport departures from **Rhein-Neckar-Verkehr (RNV)** to Home Assistant, using the official [RNV OpenData GraphQL API](https://www.opendata-oepnv.de/ht/de/organisation/verkehrsunternehmen/rnv/openrnv/start).

 It allows you to monitor upcoming departures for RNV stations, with optional filtering by **platform** and **line**.
 Each configured station is represented as a device with separate entities for the **next three departures**.